 During the last three (3) fiscal years, the Bank has adequately invested on research and development.
-The Directors and key Officers have actively participated in relevant trainings, conventions and seminars, the latest of which was the Corporate Governance Training Program conducted by the Institute of Corporate Directors on

-November 18, 2023 in compliance with the Bank's Manual on Corporate Governance and the Code of Corporate Governance for Publicly Listed Companies (SEC Memo Circular No. 19, Series of 2016).
+The Directors and key Officers have actively participated in relevant trainings, conventions and seminars, particularly the Anti-Money Laundering Seminars and the Corporate Governance Training Program conducted by the Institute of Corporate Directors on November 9, 2024 in compliance with the Bank's Manual on Corporate Governance and the Code of Corporate Governance for Publicly Listed Companies (SEC Memo Circular No. 19, Series of 2016).
+Moreover, Bank lawyers attend Mandatory Continuing Legal Education (MCLE) every three (3) years to keep them updated on law and jurisprudence.

-There were no matters submitted to a vote of security holders through the solicitation of proxies or otherwise during the fourth quarter of 2023.
+There were no matters submitted to a vote of security holders through the solicitation of proxies or otherwise during the fourth quarter of 2024.